Believe it, or not, there’s a mini Hell’s Museum at Jalan Kayu.

 In Singaporean Taoism, they are often collectively referred to as First, Second, and Third Master.

-Other than terse English explanations, what’s fascinating about the dioramas is also that they somewhat resemble Chinese funeral offerings.
+Other than terse English explanations, what’s fascinating about the dioramas is that they somewhat resemble Chinese funeral offerings.
 You know, the incredible papier-mache structures, condos, cars, etc, burned for the deceased?

 In all, staring at the dioramas is a very ghostly experience.